 modeling, reserving and underwriting.
 She has also won two awards for papers and essays related to the financial crisis.

 Ms. Francis is a former VP Research for the CAS.
 She has previously been on the Joint Risk Management council and is chair of the JRMS research committee.
-Ms. Francis is also the CAS representative and Secretary to the ASTIN committee.
+Ms. Francis is also a subject matter expert for the CAS Institute's new Certified Specialist in predictive modeling program.
 She has been involved in a number of other CAS initiatives, including estimating reserve variability, improving data quality, and reviewing papers for the CAS journal Variance.
 She authored a chapter in Predictive Modeling Applications in Actuarial Science, Vol 1 and has participated in presentations about the book.
 She is an instructor of the CAS Limited Attendance Seminar on Reserve Variability and has led numerous workshops and seminars.
 Ms. Francis was a 2014 winner of the CAS's Matthew Rodderman award for her lifetime contributions as a volunteer.